FtKuBo/DollaResume/README.md

 ##### Dollaresume is a SaaS web application developed using React, JavaScript, and Gadget, designed to showcase Gadget's innovative AI capabilities.
 This platform generates AI-powered, ATS-friendly resumes in seconds, helping users create professional and optimized resumes effortlessly.

-###### The video [dollaResume](https://youtu.be/EgqFtLnch7k) provides a walkthrough of the app, demonstrating its features and how to generate a high-quality resume quickly. 🚀
+###### 🚀 Want to see Dollaresume in action?
+Watch [the video walkthrough on YouTube](https://youtu.be/EgqFtLnch7k) and discover how to create a high-quality resume in no time!